CdA-Machine-Learners/cda_machine_learners/RAG_Intro/Environment_Setup.md

 # Set up an Ubuntu CUDA server for LLM development
-  ## Install Ubuntu on a new partition or fresh server build; optionally configure GRUB for
+  ## Install Ubuntu Desktop
+  > - If adding Linux to an existing Windows server, create a new partition or separate drive for the Ubuntu Operating System
+  > - Download latest Long Term Stable (LTS) release (ex.
+22.04.4) installer ISO from: https://ubuntu.com/download/desktop
+>
+  > - Optionally configure GRUB for boot management to select between Windows and Linux

   ## Install current NVIDIA native device drivers for target video card